February 5: Short Courses

 Virginia Hussong • Chief, Data Standards Program, CBER

 Thomas Noto • Senior Director, Regulatory Operations

 Vikesh Srivastava • Associate Director, Business Informatics Division, HPFB

 Health Canada, Canada

-Michiel Stam • Regulatory Information Scientist
+Michiel Stam • Head of Data Management and Regulatory Information Scientist

-Peter Terbeek • Director, Regulatory Affairs
+Peter Terbeek, MBA • Senior Director, Regulatory Operations

 Astellas, United States

 Ron Fitzmartin, PhD, MBA • Senior Informatics Advisor, Office of the Director, CBER

 Download our Guide!